joedougherty/writing/the_generator_that_could_not_be.rst

 George suggests your first step ought to be to try to find a representation on the `natural numbers <http://mathworld.wolfram.com/NaturalNumber.html>`_.
 Of course, computer memory isn't infinite, so you can't actually create a infinite sequence of numbers.
 Lists, tuples, and arrays are all out.

-Having never been one to be put off by the apparent lack of an obvious built-in for your problem, you start to play around in a REPL session.
+Not being one to be put off by the apparent lack of an built-in for your use case, you start to play around in a REPL session.

 .. code-block:: python